CEE Standard: Earning Income

 Working for extended periods of time in one department looks great on your résumé.
 Your future employers love to see that you already know how to work and that you’ll stick with a job.
 Once you leave school and begin working in the “real world,” you’ll have a network of people who know you well, and your future employer will value the soft skills that you acquired through work.

-In my previous role as a supervisor, I worked with students on soft skills that employers take for granted — things like interpersonal communication, punctuality, accountability, and coping with criticism.
+In my previous role as a supervisor, I worked with students on soft skills that some employers may take for granted — things like interpersonal communication, punctuality, accountability, and coping with criticism.
 There are some people who “get” it.
-There are many others who need to work on these skills.
+There are many others who need refinement of these skills.

 When you begin to look for jobs, you will need to provide references.
 These are people in your network who can speak to your ability and professionalism.